 6. Identify Your Facebook Audience

-Facebook’s audience options are one of the biggest benefits of using the marketing platform.
+Facebook’s audience options are one of its biggest benefits.

 Audiences are the groups of people that you target when running an advertisement campaign on Facebook.

-They allow you to select a highly specific group of users for your marketing campaigns.
-This ensures that your ads go to the people most relevant to your business.
+They allow you to select a particular group of users for your marketing campaigns.
+This ensures that your ads reach the people most relevant to your business.

 Some of the aspects you can use when building your audience are: